 Progesterone vs. Progestins

-Before we dive deeper into understanding how progesterone works, first let’s clarify the difference in NATURAL Progesterone vs. Synthetic Progestins.
+Before we dive deeper into understanding how progesterone works, let’s first clarify the difference in natural Progesterone vs. Synthetic Progestins.

 Progesterone and progestins are two completely different compounds that are frequently (mistakenly) lumped together and referred to interchangeably.

 - Progesterone is the hormone naturally produced in the body, or produced from a plant source made to be chemically and structurally identical to human progesterone.

 - A progestin is a synthetic hormone that differs in structure from progesterone.
 Drospirenone, levonorgestrel, or medroxyprogesterone are progestins commonly used in hormonal birth control and hormone therapy.
 These progestins are NOT progesterone.

 You may also come across the term “progestogen” or “gestagen.”

 These are umbrella terms for hormones that act like progesterone in the uterus, and therefore includes both progesterone and progestins.

 With these two differences summarized, now let’s dig deeper into how progesterone works to enhance your sleep (and energy), and how it interacts with other hormones.

 It helps us to sleep because it makes a metabolite (or by-product) called allopregnanolone which interacts with GABA a receptor in the brain.
 GABA is a calming neurotransmitter.